zmyer/graal/docs/reference-manual/tools/chrome-inspector.md

 5. Refresh the node.js app and you can see the breakpoint hit.

-You can inspect stack, variables, evaluate variables and selected expressions in a tooltip, and so on.
+You can inspect the stack, variables, evaluate variables and selected expressions in a tooltip, and so on.
 By hovering a mouse over the `response` variable, for instance, you can inspect its properties as can be seen in the screenshot below: